-Requests must be submitted to the council in writing.
-You can either fill in the online form or send an email or letter stating what information you would like to receive.

-Letters should be addressed to:
+Requests must be submitted to the Local Authority in writing.
+You can either fill in the online form at https://my.sandwell.gov.uk/ or send an email or letter stating what information you would like to receive.
+Emails should be sent to: info_management@sandwell.gov.uk and letters should be addressed to:-

-Information Management Unit

-Oldbury Council House
+Information Management Unit Oldbury Council House Freeth Street Oldbury West Midlands B69 3DE

-Freeth Street

-Oldbury

-West Midlands

-B69 3DE